Buy The Cookbook!

 -Stir in peanuts and serve.

-Make It A Meal: Serve with Crab Rangoon Click here for the recipe! and Fried Rice Click here for the recipe!
+Make It A Meal: Serve with Crab Rangoon and Fried Rice.
+Finish the meal with Fortune Cookies

 (0) Visitor Comments: